moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 Secrets are initially created with a placeholder value.
 To update this, [log in to the Analytical Platform Data Production AWS account](https://moj.awsapps.com/start/#/console?account_id=593291632749&role_name=modernisation-platform-mwaa-user&destination=https%3A%2F%2Feu-west-2.console.aws.amazon.com%2Fsecretsmanager%2Flistsecrets%3Fregion%3Deu-west-2%26search%3Dall%253D%25252Fairflow%25252F) and update the value.

+## Workflow notifications

+> This functionality is coming soon

 ## Workflow logs and metrics

 > This functionality is coming soon